Cerulean-Shield/Presentation/README.md

 # Presentation

+Welcome to our Presentation repo, where you will find our Presentation Slide Deck and Link to a video recording.

-This repo includes the Presentation Slide Deck and Video
+* Slide Deck

+* Video - Cerulean-Shield presentations starts at <insert timestamp>